Maidstone Grammar School for Girls: Buildings

 The site is made up of 5 separate buildings.
 The largest of these is ‘A block’, referred often as the ‘main building’.
 This is the original building which houses the main hall, history, modern foreign languages, religious studies, chemistry, physics, the two drama studios, the Mary Smith library and the gym.
+The building also houses classrooms used for philosophy for sixth form students.
 A block is a symmetrical building, consisting of two quadrangles surrounded by corridors, similar to cloisters, which originally had no windows and were open roofed; both have since been installed.
 The main hall is the home of the largest stage in the school, with an additional gallery at the back.

 In the late 1970s, a large extension was added to the eastern side of ‘A Block’; this extension is known as ‘C block’.
-This section of the school is the home of Maths and design technology.
+This section of the school is the home of maths, geography, design technology, food tech, and textiles.
 It also has a large room on the upper floor which was formerly the sixth form common room, but is now known as the small hall.

 In 2010 the school was given approval for a new building.
 Construction commenced in January 2011 and was planned to be completed by Christmas, however due to delays, it was officially opened in April 2012 for students.
-The new building, called Buckland house, houses sixth-form and Art and English departments, releasing space in the main buildings for further expansion.
-A small, mobile building (known as a second N Block) was thought to be knocked down as due to the addition of the new building, but will now be refurbished.
+The new building, called Buckland house, houses the sixth-form common area, Psychology, Sociology, Media Studies, Business and Economics for sixth students, as well as Art and English departments, releasing space in the main buildings for further expansion.
+A small, mobile building (known as N Block) was thought to be knocked down as due to the addition of the new building, but will now be refurbished.